Harem: Zanzibar and Oman

 The model of the royal harem of Zanzibar were similar to most royal harems at the time.
 Enslaved eunuchs were employed to guard and manage the affairs of the harem, while female slave maids were employed to see to the needs of the slave concubines, the wives and the female relatives.

 The memoirs of Princess Emily Ruete provides valuable insight and description of the royal harem.
 Sultan Seyyid Said had three legal wives, but despite all his marriages being childless, he nevertheless had 36 children, who must thus have been born to slave concubines.
 The concubines were referred to as sarari or suria, and could be of several different ethnicities, often Ethiopian or Circassian.
 Ethiopian, Indian or Circassian (white) women were much more expensive than the majority of African women sold in the slave market in Zanzibar, and white women in particular were so expensive that they were in practice almost reserved for the royal harem.
 White slave women were called jariyeh bayza and imported to Oman and Zanzibar via Persia (Iran) and had the reputation that such concubines "soon renders the house of a moderately rich man unendurable".
 The white slave women were generally referred to as "Circassian", but this was a general term and did not specifically refer to Circassian ethnicity as such but could refer to any white women, such as Georgian or Bulgarian.
 Emily Ruete referred to all white women in the royal harem as "Circassian" as a general term, one of whom was her own mother Jilfidan, who had arrived via the Circassian slave trade to become a concubine at the royal harem as a child.
-When the sultan Said bin Sultan died in 1856, he had 75 enslaved sararai-concubines in his harem.
+When the sultan Said bin Sultan died in 1856, he had 75 enslaved sararai concubines in his harem.

-Emily Ruete described the multi ethnic Royal harem in her memoirs:
+Emily Ruete described the multi-ethnic Royal harem in her memoirs:

-Arabic was the only lauguage really sanctioned in my father's presence.
+Arabic was the only language really sanctioned in my father's presence.
 But as soon as he turned his back, a truly Babylonian confusion of tongues commenced, and Arabian, Persian, Turkish, Circassian, Swahely, Nubian, and Abyssinian were spoken and mixed up together, not to mention the various dialects of these tongues. [...]
 Both at Bet il Mtoni and at Bet il Sahel the meals were cooked in the Arab as well as in the Persian and Turkish manner.
 People of all races lived in these two houses — the races of various beauty.
 The slaves were dressed in Swaihily style, but we were permitted to appear in Arab fashion alone.
-Any newly-arrived Circassian or Abyssinian woman had to exchange her ample robes and fantastic attire within three days for -the Arab costume provided for her. [...]
-On the seventh day after the birth of a child my father used to' pay a visit to the infant and its mother to present some article of jewellery to the baby.
-In the same way a new Surie received at onco the necessary jewels, and had her servants assigned to her by the chief eunuch."
+Any newly-arrived Circassian or Abyssinian woman had to exchange her ample robes and fantastic attire within three days for the Arab costume provided for her. [...]
+On the seventh day after the birth of a child my father used to pay a visit to the infant and its mother to present some article of jewellery to the baby.
+In the same way a new Surie received at once the necessary jewels, and had her servants assigned to her by the chief eunuch.